Meet the team behind Australia’s music lovin’ mag.

 FOUNDER, EDITOR-IN-CHIEF, MENTOR

 Stephanie Eslake won the City of Hobart Australia Day 2017 Young Citizen of the Year Award for her “community contribution by creating an online promotional and educational network for young Australian classical musicians”.
-She is also the inaugural 2017 Kill Your Darlings New Critic Award winner.
+She is also the inaugural 2017 Kill Your Darlings New Critic Award winner, and a finalist in the 2017 Tasmanian Young Achiever Awards (semi-finalist in 2016).
 She founded CutCommon in 2014, after attending the Australian Youth Orchestra Words About Music program.
-She has degrees in both media and music and has been published in The Mercury, TasWeekend, Limelight Magazine, The Music, Aphra Magazine, The Courier Mail, The Daily Telegraph and RendezView, Adelaide Now, Young Opportunities Australia, Perth Now, The Herald Sun, and Warp Magazine – the latter of which she also works as subeditor.
-The award-winning writer co-founded and ran Upbeat Monthly News for the University of Tasmania’s Conservatorium of Music, has written program notes for the Queensland and Tasmanian Symphony Orchestras, hosted features on Edge Radio 99.3 and ABC Classic FM, and worked in live broadcast production.
-In 2015 she worked for a few weeks as acting editor and lead writer for The Mercury‘s weekly music publication Pulse.
-In 2016 she was named a semi-finalist in the Tasmanian Young Achiever of the Year Awards.
-The classical saxophonist tutors woodwind, workshops feature writing with youth writers through the Hobart City Council’s Platform youth arts and culture magazine, and also loves working as Marketing and Communications Manager at the Tasmanian Writers’ Centre.
-This year she is part of the Making Waves’ Making Conversation interview team.
+She has degrees in both media and music and has been published in The Mercury, TasWeekend, Limelight Magazine, The Music, Aphra Magazine, The Courier Mail, The Daily Telegraph and RendezView, Adelaide Now, Young Opportunities Australia, Perth Now, The Herald Sun, and Warp Magazine – the latter of which she has also worked as subeditor.
+The award-winning writer co-founded Upbeat Monthly News for the University of Tasmania’s Conservatorium of Music, has written program notes for the Queensland and Tasmanian Symphony Orchestras, hosted features on Edge Radio 99.3 and ABC Classic FM, and worked in live broadcast production.
+In 2015, she spent time as acting editor and lead writer for The Mercury‘s music publication Pulse.
+The classical saxophonist tutors woodwind, is co-editor and publications mentor for Hobart City Council’s Platform youth arts and culture magazine, and is part of the Making Waves’ Making Conversation interview team.
 Check out her other features at www.stepheslake.com.

 DEPUTY EDITOR, MENTOR